ADJUST AIR SCREW FIRST

 Adjust Before Each Ride

 If you live where the humidity/temperature changes a lot from week to week then you should adjust the air screw before each ride.
-This adjustment will help correct about 1/5th the overall jetting throughout the whole throttle movement.
+This adjustment will help correct the overall jetting throughout the whole throttle movement.
 Like I said before, the idle mixture is always fully on no matter what the throttle position.
-So if some hot humid weather comes then adjust the air screw out.
+So if some hot humid weather comes then adjust the air screw out and that will affect all your jetting, making it all leaner.
 Of course you should still change the idle and main jet out for each major seasonal change but still by doing this little trick you can have a happier engine each time out.
 And a happy engine means a happy rider!